 With most of the Sub-Saharan African countries hosting regular elections, dominant party regimes are as potent as ever, with approximately half of the region’s countries being dominant-party regimes (LeBas 2019).
 Party dominance can exist in both autocratic and democratic regime settings, differing in the openness of contestation and methods deployed to maintain electoral dominance (du Toit and de Jagger 2012).
-For countries with dominant party democratic regimes, or leaning towards liberal democracies, these instruments lie within the reach of the law, and electoral success is achieved through popular support and strong organizational structures, rather than coercion, electoral fraud, and barriers to competitors in dominant party authoritarian regimes, or illiberal ones (Boone and Wahman 2015; Green 2012; Schedler 2002; du Toit and de Jagger 2012).
+For countries with dominant party democratic regimes, or leaning towards liberal democracies, these instruments lie within the reach of the law, and electoral success is achieved through popular support and strong organizational structures.
+On the other side of the spectrum, coercion, electoral fraud, and barriers to competitors are tools for dominant party authoritarian regimes, or illiberal ones (Boone and Wahman 2015; Green 2012; Schedler 2002; du Toit and de Jagger 2012).
+We argue that democratic dominant party regimes present a serious challenge to our understanding of the relationship between regimes and party systems, especially in sub-Saharan Africa, as they combine qualities of autocracies, mainly, aspects of neopatrimonialism and control over elections, with democratic ones, such as freedom of speech, government accountability, and others.

 Furthermore, a cluster of three countries stands out: Botswana, South Africa and Namibia (LeBas 2019).
-Despite having their differences, these countries all have something in common: despite satisfying all other criteria for being democratic, they are yet to pass Huntington’s two-turnover test, or any turnovers for that matter (Huntington 1993; Mukhara 2004).
-This is problematic because as this position has been described as a sort of in-between democracy and authoritarianism, it is not clear what factors may affect either these regimes descending into authoritarianism like Zimbabwe or becoming full democracies (du Toit and de Jagger 2012).
-The research question we are trying to answer therefore is “What are some of the factors that allow a regime to stay democratic, yet dominated by a single political party?”.
+Although they have historical, institutional and political differences, these countries all have something in common: despite satisfying all other criteria for being democratic, they are yet to pass Huntington’s two-turnover test or have any turnovers for that matter (Huntington 1993; Mukhara 2004).
+This is problematic because as this position has been described as a sort of in-between democracy and authoritarianism, it is not clear what factors may affect either these regimes descending into authoritarianism (like Zimbabwe) or becoming full democracies (du Toit and de Jagger 2012).
+The research question we are going to answer therefore is “What are some of the factors that allow a regime to stay democratic, yet dominated by a single political party?”.
+Our goal is to identify the relationship between political regimes and single-party dominance in sub-Saharan Africa.